hugoShaka/k8s-workshop/exercises/level2/README.md

 The consumer is stateless.

 Side note about statelessness :

-There are many "stateless" definitions but I like this one :
+> There are many "stateless" definitions but I like this one :
-* the output o(t) to an input i(t) will not depend of past inputs or outputs i(t-1), o(t-1), i(t-2), ...
+> * the output o(t) to an input i(t) will not depend of past inputs or outputs
+>   i(t-1), o(t-1), i(t-2), ...
-* all the inputs are treated independently, each input got its output, always the same.
+> * all the inputs are treated independently, each input got its output, always
+>   the same.
+>

-This means we can take two identical stateless systems, send to each one half the requests and they will be able to provide the good outputs but twice as fast as with only one system.
+> This means we can take two identical stateless systems, send to each one half
+> the requests and they will be able to provide the good outputs but twice as
+> fast as with only one system.

-Most of real systems are not stateless because we need to remember a lot of stuff, for example how many credits does this user still have on its account.
+> Most of real systems are not stateless because we need to remember a lot of
+> stuff, for example how many credits does this user still have on its account.
-A common pattern is to extract stateless parts out of the system, this way we're able to "scale" them as we want.
+> A common pattern is to extract stateless parts out of the system, this way

-End of side note
+> we're able to "scale" them as we want.

 Here our consumer pod treats all orders independently, so we can start the same pod many times in order to consume orders faster.